Barclays Shares Buy or Sell? - Share Price Forecast

 10 Min read

-However, the British bank’s share price is now up more than 150% with investors now asking: ‘Are Barclays Shares a Good Buy?’
+With Barclay's share price now up more than 150% from the pandemic lows, investors are now asking the question: ‘Are Barclays Shares a Good Buy?’

-However, analysts are forecasting a long term period of growth for banking stocks due to the internal changes that have improved banks’ balance sheets.
-Investors are also bullish on the banking sector as a whole due to central banks starting to increase interest rates – an environment that has historically been good for banks.
+However, in 2024 analysts are now forecasting a long-term period of growth for banking stocks due to the internal changes that have improved banks’ balance sheets.
+Investors are also bullish on the banking sector as a whole due to central banks starting to increase interest rates – an environment that has historically been good for banks as they can lend out at a higher interest rate thereby helping their margins to increase.

 Analysts have also started to turn bullish on banks.
 While you cannot solely rely on analyst ratings to make investment decisions – as they too can get it wrong – it does provide a good backdrop to help understand the sentiment regarding a company’s fundamentals.